Vanguard (video game): Gameplay

 Vanguard is similar to Scramble, in that the player controls a ship which automatically flies forward through scrolling levels.
 It has a limited amount of fuel that constantly depletes.
 Unlike Scramble, fuel is replenished by destroying enemies, so running out of fuel is less common.
-Some portions of Vanguard scroll vertically, horizontally or diagonally.
+Some portions of Vanguard scroll vertically, horizontally, or diagonally.

-The ship can fire lasers independently in any of the four cardinal directions using the four buttons.
+The ship can fire lasers independently in the four cardinal directions via four buttons.
 Flying into an energy pod makes the ship invulnerable for a short while, allowing both enemy ships and the tunnel walls to be destroyed by ramming.

 The game is divided into two tunnels of multiple zones each.
 The first tunnel consists of Mountain Zone, Rainbow Zone, Styx Zone, Rainbow Zone 2, Stripe Zone, Rainbow Zone 3, Bleak Zone, and the City of Mystery/Last Zone.
 The second tunnel consists of Mountain Zone, Stripe Zone, Styx Zone, Rainbow Zone, Bleak Zone, and the City of Mystery/Last Zone.
 At the end of each tunnel the player must defeat a boss guarded by two moving force fields with holes in them.

-Vanguard uses a number of custom sound chips to produce digitized voices and custom synthesizer sounds.
-The speech is used to announce the name of the current zone or the next zone that is about to be entered, or the words "be careful" when a power-up is about to end.
-Theme music composed by Jerry Goldsmith for the 1979 sci-fi film Star Trek: The Motion Picture, later utilized for Star Trek: The Next Generation, is borrowed as Vanguard's introductory theme.
-Vultan's theme (composed by Queen's Freddie Mercury) from the 1980 movie Flash Gordon is used as the sound effect when a power-up is attained.
+Custom sound chips produce digitized voice and synthesized sounds.
+The voice announces the name of the current zone, the next zone that is about to be entered, and "Be careful" when a power-up is about to end.
+Theme music composed by Jerry Goldsmith for the 1979 film Star Trek: The Motion Picture, later used in Star Trek: The Next Generation, is borrowed as Vanguard's introductory theme.
+Vultan's theme (composed by Queen's Freddie Mercury) from the 1980 film Flash Gordon is used as the music when a power-up is active.